-Dr. Doostan's research is focused on assimilation and propagation of uncertainties in complex PDE-based models for the purpose of model validation and verification.
+Dr. Doostan's research is focused on data-driven modeling, machine learning, and uncertainty quantification of complex systems.
 Of particular interest to his work is the development of data-driven and reduced order models for scalable solution of partial differential equations with random inputs.
 He is also involved in the development of efficient computational tools for large-scale statistical inverse problems, data-driven modeling, and big data compression research.